 The Aalto University satellite projects ensure that students will continue to work with the right challenges and the latest technology in the future.
 Designing instruments for use in highly demanding conditions helps us create innovations and teaches us to appreciate and build quality.

 The Suomi 100 satellite is Aalto University’s 3rd CubeSat in space.
 The 1U satellite has two payloads, a visible light camera and an own designed and built radio instrument.
 The science goal of the satellite is to study space weather phenomena near the Earth, especially auroras.

 The Aalto-3 is the third member of the Aalto Satellites family.
 It is a CubeSat with a size of 1U.
 The goal of the Aalto-3 is to provide an Open Source satellite for everyone, which has been demonstrated to work and endure in the harsh space environment.

-Foresail-1 is a satellite mission of Finnish Centre of Excellence for Sustainable Space hosting two payloads - particle telescope (PATE) from University of Turku and deorbiting device plasma brake from Finnish meteorological institute.
-The spacecraft is designed and built in Aalto University.
+Foresail-1 is a satellite mission from the Finnish Centre of Excellence for Sustainable Space hosting two payloads - the particle telescope (PATE) from the University of Turku and a deorbiting plasma brake device from the Finnish meteorological institute.
+The spacecraft is designed and built at Aalto University.